Last week, we brought Ethan and Hannah for a routine pediatrician checkup; Ethan had his 3-year-old checkup, while Hannah had her 2-week checkup done.

 Comments feed for this article

-Trackback link: https://duhbulats.giddytigers.com/2009/03/23/we-went-to-the-doctors/trackback/
+Trackback link: http://duhbulats.giddytigers.com/2009/03/23/we-went-to-the-doctors/trackback/